chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 ### Creating Application Users

-The Chef Automate application provides several roles appropriate for integration, which can be assigned to existing or new ServiceNow users.
-The roles are as follows:
+The Chef Automate application provides several roles appropriate for integration.
+The existing or new ServiceNow users can be assigned these roles, which are as follows:

 - x_chef_automate.admin
 - x_chef_automate.user
 - x_chef_automate.api

 These roles are part of the package.
-Users can create their requisite roles and controls if any further restrictions are to be made.
+Users can create their requisite roles and controls if any further restrictions are needed.

 #### Role x_chef_automate.admin

-The `x_chef_automate.admin` role can be assigned to a user other than a System Administrator to allow administration of the application properties and logs.
-Thus, administration can be carried out by a user who is not a system administrator.
+The `x_chef_automate.admin` role is assigned to a user other than a System Administrator to allow administration of the application properties and logs.
+Thus, a user who is not a system administrator performs the administration.

 Note that a System Administrator can perform all tasks that this role can.
 In addition, the **Admin** role is added by default in ServiceNow.

-The **Admin** role grants a user access to the:
+The **Admin** role grants user access to the:

 - Asset Imports module
 - Properties